 3. You shall have your results for the search.
 Select Create a Restore point.

-4. If passwords are prompted for administrator, use them.
+4. If passwords are prompted for administrators, use them.

-5. Follow the on-screen instructions to choose a restore point.
+5. Follow the on-screen instructions to allows restore point.

 Restart your PC now.
 See if the driver power state failure error still exists.

-The drivers help in communication between your system and all the installed applications and programs.
+The drivers help communicate between your System and all the installed applications and programs.
 These drivers should always be kept up-to-date.
 To see if they need to be updated, follow these steps: